jfreboud/jfreboud.github.io/_posts/2021-08-09-loss-function.markdown

 title:  "The Loss function"
 date:   2021-08-09 15:00:00 +0200
 excerpt: >-
-  3/ We complete the deep-learning model with the loss function: this is the first step toward the learning process.
+  3/ We complete the deep learning model with the loss function: this is the first step toward the learning process.
 ---

 ## Introduction

-In the [previous article]({% post_url 2021-08-06-inside-the-model %}), we explored the generic structure of the deep-learning $ model $: an ordered graph of $ layers $.
+In the [previous article]({% post_url 2021-08-06-inside-the-model %}), we explored the generic structure of the deep learning $ model $: an ordered graph of $ layers $.

 In this article we will talk about the $ Loss $ function which is the starting point of the **learning process**.